Connect your catalog contents to your data and forget manual updating

 solve version control headaches

-be sure that your document shows the latest info and prices in your database, and that your database shows last-minute changes you’ve made to your document.
+Be sure that your document shows the latest info and prices in your database, and that your database shows last-minute changes you’ve made to your document.

 update in both directions

-make changes in either the document or the database, and push the changes in the other direction with no extra work.
+Make changes in either the document or the database, and push the changes in the other direction with no extra work.
 (No need for intermediate steps such as report creation and extraction.)

 enjoy flexible data sources and destinations

-use off-line simple delimited text data “snapshot” files, on-line FileMaker Pro (and Runtime) databases under Mac OS, and on-line SQL databases such as MySQL, PostgreSQL, Oracle, SQL Server, and Access, using ODBC under Mac OS and Windows (Pro license).
+Use off-line simple delimited text data “snapshot” files, on-line FileMaker Pro (and Runtime) databases under Mac OS, and on-line SQL databases such as MySQL, PostgreSQL, Oracle, SQL Server, and Access, using ODBC under Mac OS and Windows (Pro license).

 use transparent data linking

-forget about links affecting the printing process (they don’t affect any page layout), but view links on the screen (if you choose) so you can see what you’re doing.
+Forget about links affecting the printing process (they don’t affect any page layout), but view links on the screen (if you choose) so you can see what you’re doing.

-move links between documents and libraries transparently, for ease of building new documents from old document elements with links intact.
+Move links between documents and libraries transparently, for ease of building new documents from old document elements with links intact.

 update interactively as you work

-greatly speed up creation
+greatly speed up page creation

-with pre-linked modules in libraries, drag a module, fill in a key value in one link, and watch the plug-in fill in the whole module automatically.
+With pre-linked modules in libraries, drag a module, fill in a key value in one link, and watch the plug-in fill in the whole module automatically.

 use one-step batch updating

-with just one menu selection, make sure all linked document elements match their corresponding database elements.
+With just one menu selection, make sure all linked document elements match their corresponding database elements.

 work with multiple documents and data sources/destinations

-use multiple open documents and use multiple data sources and destinations for complex jobs, even per-document, switching among them as needed.
+Use multiple open documents and use multiple data sources and destinations for complex jobs, even per-document, switching among them as needed.

 get automatic price styling

-define any number of price styles per publishing project using full tagged text for arbitrary formatting, apply those styles per-link, and have prices fully styled as part of the automated update.
+Define any number of price styles per publishing project using full tagged text for arbitrary formatting, apply those styles per-link, and have prices fully styled as part of the automated update.

 use powerful key linking options

-select different strategies for obtaining a link’s key field value: direct from the link, direct from the linked contents, indirect from another direct link in the current group, or indirect from linked text before or after the current link.
+Select different strategies for obtaining a link’s key field value: direct from the link, direct from the linked contents, indirect from another direct link in the current group, or indirect from linked text before or after the current link.

-with grouping and indirect keys, build whole modules that require only one key to be set to fully link everything in the module, or build lines or paragraphs of multiple links that are controlled from a single item.
+With grouping and indirect keys, build whole modules that require only one key to be set to fully link everything in the module, or build lines or paragraphs of multiple links that are controlled from a single item.

 use tagged text

-enable tagged text support on any link, to capture the full InDesign Tags or Xtags document formatting for any data element.
+Enable tagged text support on any link, to capture the full InDesign Tags or Xtags document formatting for any data element.

-use multiple picture placement options
+capitalize on multiple picture placement options

-update graphics, automatically resizing them to fit their destination frame in various ways, or to be left sized as-is.
+Update graphics, automatically resizing them to fit their destination frame in various ways, or to be left sized as-is.

 be flexible in graphic file naming